 And last I have beautiful geode coasters with a stand.
-There are 4 coasters mold, they are all of a creative shapes but they still fit and stand still in the holder without falling out.
+There are 4 coasters molds, they are all of the creative shapes but they still fit and stand still in the holder without falling out.

-How much resin I need – Resin Volume Calculator
+How much resin do I need – Resin Volume Calculator

 This is just wow!
 Thank you IntoResin for this resin volume calculator!
 A lot of beginners struggle with it: ok, I have a mold, I have an idea of what I’m doing, I know I need to mix my resin and I must work quickly…But how much resin do I need to tray mold or to cover a table?
 How do I calculate this?
 Because we can easily premix too much and the resin will overheat or not enough and then we will rush to mix more and can make mistakes…

 So this is a genius solution IntoResin has.
 They have a comprehensive explanation on methods to determine how much resin you need as well as two calculators: for cylinder-shaped molds and for rectangle/square shaped ones:

 Brand Sharing Knowledge